+State of Idaho.
+State of Oregon.
 State of Washington.
-State of Oregon.
-State of Idaho.
 Confederated Tribes of the Warm Springs Reservation of Oregon.
 Confederated Tribes of the Umatilla Indian Reservation.
 Nez Perce Tribe.
 Confederated Tribes and Bands of the Yakama Indian Nation.
-Settlement Agreement pursuant to the September 1, 1983 Order of the U.S. District Court for Grant PUD of Oregon in Case No. 68-513.
-Columbia River Anadromous Fish Restoration Plan.
+1987.
+Settlement Agreement pursuant to the September 1, 1983 Order of the U.S. District Court for District of Oregon in Case No. 68-5113.
+Columbia River Fish Management Plan.
 Portland, Oregon.
 November 1987.

-An agreement between Indian tribes and state and federal agencies that resulted from the United States v.
-Oregon, Civil No. 68-513, 302 F. Supp.
+An agreement between Indian tribes and state and federal agencies that resulted from the U.S.v.
+Oregon, Civil No. 68-5113, 302 F. Supp.
 899 (9th Cir.
 1969) is a key comprehensive plan for management of anadromous fish in the Columbia River.
-The purpose of the Columbia River Anadromous Fish Management Plan is to set guidelines for the management, harvest, hatchery production, and rebuilding of Columbia River basin salmonid stocks.
+The purpose of the Columbia River Fish Management Plan is to set guidelines for the management, harvest, hatchery production, and rebuilding of Columbia River basin salmonid stocks.
 The plan sets escapement goals for anadromous salmonid runs returning to the Columbia River.
-Douglas PUD's proposed Anadromous Fish Agreement and HCP is complimentary to the Columbia River Anadromous Fish Management Plan because the HCP contributes hatchery fish that are counted towards meeting the plan's regional escapement goals.
+The Wells HCP is complementary to the Columbia River Fish Management Plan because the Wells HCP contributes hatchery fish that are counted towards meeting the plan's regional escapement goals.